MylesThomas/data_engineering_project/instructions.md

         - In the Deployment page of the Cloud UI, click the Open Airflow button.
             - ie. Deployments -> Deployment1 -> 'Open Airflow'

-        - In the main DAGs view of the Airflow UI, click the slider button next to example-dag-basic to unpause it.
-If you hover over the DAG, it says DAG is Active.
+                - Click the slider button next to example-dag-basic to unpause it.
+                - If you hover over the DAG, it says DAG is Active.
 When you do this, the DAG starts to run on the schedule that is defined in its code.

         - Optional: Manually trigger a DAG run of example-dag-basic by clicking the play button in the Actions column.
 When you develop DAGs on Astro, triggering a DAG run instead of waiting for the DAG schedule can help you quickly identify and resolve issues.
             - After you press Play, the Runs and Recent Tasks sections for the DAG start to populate with data.